Generic Name: peginterferon alfa-2b (peg-IN-ter-FEER-on AL-fa)

 - A health care provider will teach you how to use PEG-Intron.
 Be sure you understand how to use it.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Use your dose of PEG-Intron 1 time per week unless your doctor tells you otherwise.
 Take it on the same day of each week, at about the same time of day.

-- Do not use PEG-Intron if it contains particles, is cloudy or discolored, or if the vial or container is cracked or damaged.
+- Do not use PEG-Intron if it contains particles, is cloudy or discolored, or if the container is cracked or damaged.

 - Do not inject PEG-Intron into an area that is irritated, bruised, red, infected, or scarred, or has stretch marks.

 - Two hours after the injection, check the injection site for redness, swelling, or tenderness.
 If you have a skin reaction and it does not clear up in a few days, contact your health care provider.

 - Do not reuse the Redipen.
 Throw away any medicine that may be left in the Redipen after your dose.

 - Drinking extra fluids while you are taking PEG-Intron is recommended.
 Check with your doctor for instructions.